fbpx

 read more

-Rpe – Rate of Perceived Exertion or Really Poor Excuses?
+RPE – Rate of Perceived Exertion or Really Poor Excuses?

-Rpe – Rate of Perceived Exertion or Really Poor Excuses?
+RPE – Rate of Perceived Exertion or Really Poor Excuses?

 RPE is a polarising topic.
 Some lifters deem it unreliable or useless, because it relies on individual “feeling.”
 Others like it, because you can calibrate stress to ever-changing performance conditions.